 Funeral Directors Category: London

-Allistair joined Hasina in 2013, when he left his position at City of London Cemetery and Crematorium, just a few hundred yards along the road from the Compassionate Funerals premises that were officially opened in February 2016.
+Allistair left his position at City of London Cemetery and Crematorium in February 2016 to create a new kind of funeral business.
 With 20 years experience working in a wide variety of roles with some of the best local undertakers, cemeteries and crematoria in London, Allistair has the calm confidence of a man who knows his stuff, and more importantly, knows what he wants to do differently from the status quo.

-The arranging area space is large enough to be used for Death Cafes, training sessions and even a charity fundraising music evening, ‘Bold or Bollywood’, where around 40 people gathered to listen to different live artists playing.
-“We wanted this to be a space where families would feel at ease and be comfortable when they are at the most delicate and vulnerable,” said Hasina.
-“And we also want to use it for awareness raising events in our community.”
+When you step in through the door, you’re in a large open space with wooden flooring, lovely rugs, plants and contemporary furnishing, including Allistair’s pride and joy, a stunning Art Deco style desk.
+To your right, the arranging area space is large enough to be used for all kinds of other events as well as discussing funeral arrangements.
+“We want this to be a space where families would feel at ease and be comfortable when they are at the most delicate and vulnerable,” says Allistair.
+“And we also want to use it for awareness raising events in our community”.

-Through a plain wooden door is the room used for families to spend time with the person who died, whether washing and dressing them with help from Hasina and Allistair if needed, or just sitting alongside the coffin and being in their presence.
-Simply furnished, with a wooden dresser containing the rose essential oil that every body is anointed with, the room is quiet and peaceful without being somber or dreary and shares the same high ceiling as the arranging area, with a similar blue chandelier.
-The space has been expanded to include a second viewing and meeting room, and a new mortuary.
+Through a wooden door from the reception space is the room used for families to spend time with the person who died, whether washing and dressing them with help from Hasina and Allistair if needed, or just sitting alongside the coffin and being in their presence.
+Simply furnished, with a wooden dresser containing the rose essential oil used to anoint every body in their care, and with bamboo trestles and a stretcher covered with beautiful material, the room is quiet and peaceful without being somber or dreary.
+It’s naturally lit from a large window which is screened by a bespoke cream coloured blind, allowing light in but giving a feeling of peace and privacy.

-When someone dies and comes into their care, they will be brought to Compassionate Funerals a few days before the funeral to be washed, dressed and placed in their coffin.
-They will remain in the on site mortuary until the day of the funeral.
+When someone dies, they will be brought to Compassionate Funerals a few days before the funeral to be washed, dressed and placed in their coffin.
+They will remain in the on-site mortuary until the day of the funeral.

 Additional services and staff are hired in as needed, keeping the costs lean and non-exploitative.
-They prefer to use local businesses where possible to support the local economy.
+Allistair prefers to use local businesses where possible, to support the local economy.
 The company has just two vehicles, a people carrier used to collect people who have died and an eco car for work use.
-Allistair is keen to explore hiring an eco-hearse for families who have strong environmental ethics, and is also interested in the idea of a bicycle hearse or a hand bier to enable families to take their dead to the nearby cemetery in a completely green eco-friendly way.
+Allistair is keen to explore hiring an eco-hearse for families who have strong environmental ethics, and is also interested in the idea of a bicycle hearse or a hand bier to enable families to take their dead to their final resting place in a completely green eco-friendly way.

 Each funeral is bespoke and arranged to fit the budget of the individual family involved, with the focus always being on empowering bereaved people to have the perfect send off for their loved one.
-They have also begun to offer repatriation services, to better serve the diverse communities of London.
+Allistair also offers repatriation services, to better serve the diverse communities of London.

-Whoever you meet when you first make contact with Compassionate Funerals will be with you from that day onwards, until the funeral and beyond.
-They offer to visit clients at home the same day a call is received, or arrangements can be made at a time to suit the family, either at home or at Compassionate Funerals HQ (as Aldersbrook Road is called).
+Whether it is Allistair or Felicity, whoever you meet when you first make contact with Compassionate Funerals will be with you from that day onwards, until the funeral and beyond.
+They offer to visit clients at home the same day a call is received, or arrangements can be made at a time to suit the family, either at home or at Compassionate Funerals premises.
 From that point onward, you have a person who will walk alongside you through the days leading up to the funeral, being with you when the celebrant or faith leader meets the family to ensure seamless continuity.
 On the day, he or she will co-ordinate the funeral exactly as you have created it, offering as much or as little support as you need.

 After the ceremony, they will always accept an invitation to join the reception if it is offered, believing that for many families this is an important thing as they have been so involved with planning the funeral from the onset.
 “I have never forgotten what happened once when I was driving a limousine for a national company years ago,” said Allistair, “The funeral conductor was invited by a family to come in for a drink after the funeral.
 He declined, saying he had to get away.
 Then the gentleman held out his hand to shake hands and passed him a gratuity, which was gratefully accepted.
 The man was seriously unimpressed.
 ‘So you’ll take my money but you won’t take the time to have a drink with me’ he said.
 I have always remembered that.
 If a family asks us to be there after the ceremony, we are honoured and will always accept.”